itsaur/jaeger-collector-healthcheck/README.md

-# jaeger-collector-heatchcheck
+# jaeger-collector-healthcheck
-Jeager Collector with healthcheck
+Jaeger Collector with healthcheck